tarod13/mario_fewshot_level_updating/readme.md

     ├── finetune_TNet.py             # fine-tunes the TNet updater (ideally, receives as input the fine-tuned VAE) ├── create_evaluation_files.py   # converts pickled texts into separate frame files ├── evaluation.py                # accuracy evaluation based on generated frame files
+    ├── LSTM_approach.ipynb          # notebooko where the LSTM model was developed and evaluated
     ├── data/                        # data files used in the project
     └── src/                         # contains all code in the project
         ├── LICENSE                  # MIT license